jmagman/flutter-wiki/Signing-commits.md

 fatal: failed to write commit object
 ```

-It may indicate that your GPG name, comment, and email do not match those of `git`.
+This error may indicate that your GPG name, comment, and email do not match those of `git`.
 To fix this issue, add `user.signingkey` to your git configuration referring to the GPG key by its hash rather than by name.
 To find out the GPG key hash run:

 ```
 gpg --list-secret-keys --keyid-format=long